-Boston Terriers are intelligent dogs which makes them easy to train.
+Boston Terriers are intelligent dogs, which makes them easy to train.
 It’s recommended that you start by teaching your Boston basic obedience commands such as sit, stay, come and leash training.
 As Bostons can be quite sensitive, it’s recommended that you use gentle corrections and positive reinforcement.

 Boston Terriers are high-energy dogs that need up to an hour of exercise daily.
-They enjoy walks around the neighborhood or interactive games like fetch and tug or war.
+They enjoy walks around the neighborhood or interactive games like fetch and tug of war.
 As a breed prone to separation anxiety, Boston Terriers don’t like being left alone for long periods of time.

 Health Considerations for Boston Terriers

 Boston terriers can develop a variety of allergies, including contact, inhalant and food allergies.
 Some common symptoms of allergies in Bostons are excessive scratching, licking the paws, rubbing the face, sneezing and diarrhea.
 Bostons who consume dog food full of artificial flavours, byproducts and other harmful ingredients are more likely to encounter health issues.
-Therefore, it’s important to feed your Boston Terrier a healthy well-balanced diet so they can develop a strong immune system.
+Therefore, it’s important to feed your Boston Terrier a healthy, well-balanced diet, so they can develop a strong immune system.
 Being able to recognize the signs of allergies in your Boston and treat them accordingly will ensure they enjoy a healthy and comfortable life.

 Brachycephalic obstructive airway syndrome (BAOS) is a combination of upper airway abnormalities that cause partial obstruction to a dog’s breathing.
 As a result of the Bostons’ short nose and flattened face, they are more prone to this particular condition.
 Boston Terriers that are affected may experience a range of symptoms such as loud breathing, difficulty handling exercise, heat intolerance and difficulty eating.

 A cataract is developed when the lens of the eye clouds, preventing light from reaching the retina.
 Signs to watch for in your Boston Terrier include changes in eye colour, cloudy pupils in one or both eyes, confusion and clumsiness.
-This condition can be treated with surgery but if left untreated can lead to blindness.
+This condition can be treated with surgery, but if left untreated, can lead to blindness.